Title 24 Report - Frequently Asked Questions

 The forms contain important information pertaining to the construction and energy efficiency of your home such as surface areas, insulation levels, window performance, heating & cooling systems, water heating, and much more.
 The "performance" forms include a complex energy calculation.

-Can’t I just prepare the forms myself?
+Can I prepare the Title 24 forms myself?

 What is the “Prescriptive" Method?